 If you want to learn a second language, you’ll need to immerse yourself.
 Watch movies, listen to music, read books, and try to have conversations all in your target language.
 The more you immerse yourself, the faster you’ll gain fluency.

 Once you have the right mindset and the right skills, you can begin your journey to learn another language.
 You don’t need to wait for the timing to be “right.”
-Everyday you wait is another day you have to wait before you’re fluent.
+Every day you wait is another day you have to wait before you’re fluent.
 If you haven’t already read the other article, check out how you can prepare your mind to learn a foreign language.
-Once you’ve prepare the foundation, you can begin your journey to rapid fluency.
+Once you’ve prepared the foundation, you can begin your journey to rapid fluency.